-If you're looking for advice on choosing the best GPS tracker for your bike, you've come to the right place.
-Here is an overview of the different technologies (requiring no subscription) that exist.
+If you're looking for advice on how to choose the best GPS tracker for your bike, you've come to the right place.
+We're here to give you an overview of the different technologies (with no subscription) that are out there.

 Reading time : 9 min